Skip to content

 PCC Accountability Meeting

-The PCC and Chief Constable also hold a monthly meeting to discuss and make decisions relating to strategic direction, policy issues and medium/longterm planning.
+The PCC and Chief Constable also hold a quarterly meeting to discuss and make decisions relating to strategic direction, policy issues and medium/longterm planning.
 Meetings of the Strategic Governance Board (SGB), which is chaired by the PCC and attended by chief officers from both organisations, are held in private but the decisions are published on this website.

 Read more about the Strategic Governance Board